Skip to main content

 EV Leasing Checklist

 Leasing an EV is mostly like leasing any car, but there are a few things specific to electric.
 Battery clauses, mileage limits that actually matter more, and charging costs that replace your fuel budget.
-Here's what to pay attention to.
+The good news: EVs cost less to maintain during a lease term because there are no oil changes and the brakes last much longer thanks to regenerative braking.
+Here is what to pay attention to.

 Before You Sign